emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-Exposed-by-Metadata.md

 <br /><br />
 # Extracting Metadata from a Photo (A Demo)
 To illustrate the real-world implications of metadata leakage, let us examine a seemingly innocuous image: a personal photo of my dog, Madison[^1], captured on a modern smartphone and saved in the HEIC (High-Efficiency Image Container) format.
+[^1]: Said image of Madison, converted to a png to protect my metadata!

 ### 1. Understanding the Source File
 Smartphones embed a variety of metadata into image headers using the Exchangeable Image File Format (EXIF).
 These headers are automatically populated and include: